 Am I going to deal with surprise costs later?

-What does that actually mean for you as a homeowner?
+Many roofing companies now talk about drones, artificial intelligence (AI), and advanced software.
+But what does that actually mean for you as a homeowner?

 Missing or lifted shingles